On-Analytics/document_intake/ARCHITECTURE_NOTES.md

      - `markdown_content`, `structure_hints` from the vision step.
      - `document_type` and `system_prompt` from the router/prompt generator.
    - Selects `content_to_use = markdown_content` (or raw text fallback).
-   - Checks extraction cache (`EXTRACTION_CACHE_DIR`) keyed by content + schema + doc_type + hints.
    - Dynamically builds a Pydantic model from `schema_content.fields`.
    - Calls the extraction LLM (`EXTRACTION_MODEL`, default `gpt-4o-mini`) with:
      - `system_prompt` from `generate_system_prompt`.
      - A user prompt containing schema descriptions, structural hints, and document content.
-   - Returns a typed dict of extracted fields and caches non-empty results.
+   - Returns a typed dict of extracted fields.

 ### 8.4 Basic workflow path